James Wreford Watson: Life and work

 Watson was home-schooled in China, then the family returned to Edinburgh in Scotland, where he was then educated at George Watson's College.
-He then studied Sciences at University of Edinburgh, graduating BA in 1936.
-In 1937 he began lecturing in Geography at the University of Sheffield.
+He then studied sciences at the University of Edinburgh, graduating with a BA in 1936.
+In 1937, he began lecturing in Geography at the University of Sheffield.

-In 1939 Watson married Jessie W. Black (d.1989), a University of Edinburgh Professor of Education.
+In 1939, Watson married Jessie W. Black (d.1989), a University of Edinburgh professor of education.
 Together they had two children, Margaret and James.
 The couple moved to Canada the same year.

-Watson took a position at McMaster University in Hamilton, Ontario, as the University's first regular appointment in geography.
+Watson took a position at McMaster University in Hamilton, Ontario, as the university's first regular appointment in geography.
 He lectured at McMaster from 1939 to 1949.
 In 1945 he received a Ph.D. from the University of Toronto.

 In 1949 Watson moved to Ottawa to become chief geographer for the Government of Canada, a position he held until 1954.
 He held a concurrent appointment at Ottawa's Carleton University from 1951 to 1954.

 Watson became a naturalized Canadian citizen in 1953.
 In 1954, though, he returned to Scotland, to take the University of Edinburgh's chair of geography.

 He taught at the University of Edinburgh from 1954 to 1975.
 From 1975 to 1982 he was the director of the Centre for Canadian Studies, in Edinburgh.
 During that time he was also visiting professor at Queen's University (1959–1960, 1963, 1978), University of Manitoba (1969–1970), University of British Columbia (1971), Simon Fraser University (1976–1977), and the University of Calgary (1980–1981 and 1983).

 He died in the town of Castle Douglas in Scotland on 18 September 1990.